 Information on each machine can be viewed in the in the

 Dashboard.
 Information on each machine in a workspace can be viewed after clicking on the workspace name, selecting the

 Runtime tab, and clicking the expand button located next to each machine.
 Machine information includes source, ram, agents, exposed ports, and environment variables.
 All of these configuration items can be changed on a stopped workspace/machine.
 If the workspace/machine is running, the workspace will be stopped automatically.
-The saved configuration items will be used the next time the work space is started and will supersede any values given in the original workspace stack.
-Changes made to the runtime configuration will only effect the workspace and will not be saved to original stack to be create other workspaces from.
+The saved configuration items will be used the next time the workspace is started and will supersede any values given in the original workspace stack.
+Changes made to the runtime configuration will only affect the workspace and will not be saved to original stack to be create other workspaces from.